Supplementary Python Basics

 2. Lambda Functions

-Python supports the Lambda function syntax, which facilitates creating simple functions.
+Python supports lambda function syntax, which is used to conveniently create simple functions.
 The syntax structure is as follows:

 Example |